 By using machine learning, firms can sift through large amounts of data in no time at all.
 But, is it really necessary to replace all these human workers?
-Hiromichi Mizuno is chief investment officer of Japan’s Government Pension Investment Fund.
+Hiromichi Mizuno is the chief investment officer of Japan’s Government Pension Investment Fund.

 He said: “I believe artificial intelligence will be able to either replace or enhance the asset managers’ work, particularly for short term trading.”

-Other investors that are also jumping on the AI and big data bandwagon include financial services giant, JPMorgan.
+Other investors that are also jumping on the AI and big data bandwagon include the financial services giant, JPMorgan.

 The company very recently sent its global head of equity trading on a mission to discover new AI and machine learning opportunities that will help to accelerate its expansion into data analytics.

-The new data science centre is to be run by Sherry Marcus, former chief analytics officer at Millennium Management, and Rachel Schutt, former chief data scientist at News Corp.
+The new data science centre is to be run by Sherry Marcus, former chief analytics officer at Millennium Management, and Rachel Schutt, a former chief data scientist at News Corp.

 READ MORE – Top 25 AI Software for the Banking Industry